 Procedure & Results

 For the first four days after the procedure, tiny crusts are around each transplanted hair.
-By five days, other than some occasional mild pinkness which fades out by the first week, patients are able to return to normal activities without any sign of having had a procedure.
+By five days, other than some occasional mild pinkness which fades out by the first week, most patients are able to return to normal activities without any sign of having had a procedure.

-He is also frequently the featured speaker at the International Society of Hair Restoration Surgery meeting on his techniques and he is sought after by doctors from throughout the world who want to learn more about his area of expertise.
+He is also frequently the featured speaker at the International Society of Hair Restoration Surgery meetings on his techniques and he is sought after by doctors from throughout the world who want to learn more about his area of expertise.